Communication

 Prosody and American accents

-We convey a range of meaning with our intonation, pitch and stress.
-For example, the phrase ‘cup of tea’ could be a question, a refusal, could indicate pleasure, an acceptance, a comment etc….
+A range of meaning is conveyed via intonation, pitch and stress.
+For example, the phrase ‘cup of tea’ could be a question, a refusal, could indicate pleasure, an acceptance, or a a comment, for example.

-Autistic learners can have difficulties understanding prosody and therefore the intention behind the way teachers or peers say things, which in turn leads to social difficulties.
+Sometimes, challenges around understanding prosody and therefore the intention behind the way other people say things can in turn lead to misunderstandings.

 Body Language

-Autistic people may have difficulty processing or interpreting facial expressions, gestures and body language of others and therefore they miss social cues communicated in this way.
+Autistic people may experience difficulty processing or interpreting facial expressions, gestures and body language of others, and as a result miss social cues communicated in this way.
 They may not know they are being spoken to unless the other person uses their name first.

 They may not notice body language at all, because their attention is not focussed on that.
 They may understand it in some contexts, in pictures or in discussion but have difficulty interpreting it ‘in the moment’ or in context.

 While signing can be helpful as part of a ‘Total Communication’ approach, use of signing can be difficult for individuals who have difficulty with joint attention or noticing other people’s actions.
-For these individuals, objects, symbols or picture exchange systems can be more effective as communication supports.
+For these individuals, objects, or symbols may be more effective as communication supports.

-Some autistic people may also use facial expressions and body language in an unexpected or idiosyncratic way, for example smiling when anxious.
+Some autistic people may also use facial expressions and body language in an unexpected way, for example smiling when anxious.

 Prosopagnosia

-Although not present in all autistic people, some may have a co-occurring difficulty with recognising people’s faces, judging ages or gender – including family members and close friends or even their own face.
+Some autistic people may have experience challenges recognising people’s faces, as well as judging ages or gender – including family members and close friends or even their own face.
 They may use alternative strategies, such as remembering clothes or places people are commonly seen.
 They may appear to be ignoring people and find it hard to use names correctly.

 It is common for understanding of autistic people to be overestimated.
 Although we see a range of stages from not understanding words, to having excellent language skills.
 The NAS campaign about ‘Too Much Information’ highlights some of the ways understanding can be affected.

-- Expressive Language may be in advance of comprehension
+• A person’s use of expressive language may be in advance of their comprehension

 At least 50% of autistic people have a co-occurring developmental language disorder which can affect their speech, language and communication.
 Typical stages of language development can be found on these websites: